flauwekeul/honeycomb/README.md

 6. Instead of filtering invalid hexes, attempt to convert values to hexes (by passing them to `Hex()`)?
 7. Make some methods getters (e.g. `Hex#width`)?
 8. Maybe make entities immutable?
-9. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
-This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
-Maybe this should be solved during rendering (and not in Honeycomb at all)?
-10. Add logger that "renders" a grid using `console.log`.
+9. Add logger that "renders" a grid using `console.log`.
-11. Overwrite `Grid#sort` so it can sort by 1 or more dimensions, ascending/descending (and also accepts a custom comparator)?
+10. Overwrite `Grid#sort` so it can sort by 1 or more dimensions, ascending/descending (and also accepts a custom comparator)?
-12. Add `Grid.union`, `Grid.subtract`, `Grid.intersect` and `Grid.difference` (or maybe as prototype methods?).
+11. Add `Grid.union`, `Grid.subtract`, `Grid.intersect` and `Grid.difference` (or maybe as prototype methods?).
 [More info](https://www.sketchapp.com/docs/shapes/boolean-operations/).
-13. Shiny github.io pages 😎
+12. Shiny github.io pages 😎
-14. Maybe `Honeycomb.defineGrid` should accept a prototype too (as a second parameter).
+13. Maybe `Honeycomb.defineGrid` should accept a prototype too (as a second parameter).
-15. Maybe `Honeycomb` should (also) be a function that accepts a hex prototype and returns a Grid factory?
+14. Maybe `Honeycomb` should (also) be a function that accepts a hex prototype and returns a Grid factory?
-16. Investigate how instance properties are set vs prototype properties.
+15. Investigate how instance properties are set vs prototype properties.
 When creating a custom hex it should be possible to set properties that are copied when creating new hexes and properties that only exist in the prototype.
 Similar to how [stampit](https://github.com/stampit-org/stampit) solves this.

 ### 🛠 Refactorings